 The United States has made considerable strides toward inclusion of women.
 Women have caught up to men and surpassed them on most measures of educational attainment.
 Occupational sex segregation has decreased, as has the gender pay gap.
 More male partners and spouses are contributing to housework and child care.
 Women’s share of high-level elected political positions has been rising.
 Sexual assault has been falling.

 Yet we remain a good distance from full inclusion.
-Occupational sex segregation and the gender pay gap appear to have stalled since the turn of the century.
+Occupational sex segregation appears to have stalled since the turn of the century.
 While women have made inroads in high-level corporate positions, they are still far underrepresented.
 Women’s movement into paid work has meant an increase in their average hours spent on paid work plus “second shift” work, which may have contributed to a decline in average happiness.
-The gap in elected political positions has diminished, but it’s still quite large, and Americans have yet to elect a female president.26 And sexual violence and misconduct against women are still far too pervasive.
+The gap in elected political positions has diminished, but it’s still quite large, and Americans have yet to elect a female president.22 And sexual violence and misconduct against women are still too pervasive.

 - Claudia Goldin, “The Quiet Revolution That Transformed Women’s Employment, Education, and Family,” American Economic Review: Papers and Proceedings, 2006; Maria Charles, “A World of Difference: International Trends in Women’s Economic Status,” Annual Review of Sociology, 2011. ↩

 - Hanna Rosin, “The End of Men,” The Atlantic, 2010. ↩

-- Lane Kenworthy, “A Decent and Rising Income Floor,” The Good Society. ↩
+- Lane Kenworthy, “Employment,” The Good Society; Kenworthy, “Early Education,” The Good Society. ↩

 - These data are from Catalyst, catalyst.org. ↩